Pursue Your Passions

 Student Organization Travel

 If your student organization plans on traveling, ensure that you have completed the following requirements, so your trip goes smoothly: Travel is currently limited to 20-mile radius.

-- Submit the event and provide details of the travel request.
+- Submit an event request on Collegiate Link and provide details of the travel request.
 Student Involvement will request additional information if necessary and either approve or deny the event.

 Resources for Student Organizations

 Student Organizations can find all forms, files, and information on Collegiate Link under Campus Links to support their organization's operation.
 Sign up for the weekly newsletter, where we send updates on policies and answers to frequently asked questions.

-Student Organization Registration is January 3-February 4 for the Spring registration; if you do not submit registration by this date, you will be unable to register until next academic year.
+Student Organization Registration is June 1 - August 31 for each academic school year; if you do not submit registration by those dates, you will be unable to register until next academic year.
 To complete registration, student organizations will need to do the following by the registration end date.

 - Register the Organization in Collegiate Link

-- For organizations that missed the trainings, have 2 Executive Board Members that attended the training complete the Post-Assessment and Agreement Form
+- For organizations that missed the trainings, have 2 Executive Board Members watch the recorded training and complete the Post-Assessment and Agreement Form

 Managing Collegiate Link

 Managing the Collegiate Link Account for your organization can be done by the primary contact or executive board members with specific permissions.
 Those individuals must be on the organization's roster to access such privileges.
 Please use the links provided to assist you.